Inzane 17

 PAVALKER

 Keep in mind DLP/HDL just "may" be having a Labor Day sale (they usually do and that's 10 percent I think).
-But... with the Hurricane they might postpone it to see if they are around afterwards .... just sayin.
-Wink
+But... with the Hurricane they might postpone it to see if they are around afterwards .... just sayin. ;)

 Gaskets and Belts might be something you want added to your list.
 I was fortunate last year and won a $500.00 gift card at WVA Mountainfest.
 I spent it all on Valk stuff (gaskets, brakes, bearings, belts, and other misc stuff).... at the local WVA Honda Dealership and fortunately they price matched DLPs prices as well.
 I got a spare set of wheels (2 rear wheels) and a complete rear end, drive shaft/yoke from a gent that triked his.
-The Bike is a keeper of course... so why not get a few spare parts at the right price when they become available.... cooldude
+The Bike is a keeper of course... so why not get a few spare parts at the right price when they become available.... :cooldude:

 John